Corresponding Angles

 Can you see any similarity between the concept of congruent angles and angles 1 and 2 in the diagram given below?
 Recall the definition we used for corresponding angles to fit into our angles shown here.

 You will be able to see that if we consider the track lines to be parallel, angles 1 and 2 can be considered as corresponding angles.
-This is according to the corresponding angles in the Math definition.
 Thus, if angle 1 is 90 degrees then angle 2 will also be equal to 90 degrees.

 -